maina001/Task-manager-frontend/Readme.md

 Create a service: Create a service that will handle the API calls to your backend.
 You can create a new file called "TaskService.js" in the src directory and define the following functions: getTasks(): Retrieves a list of tasks from the backend. createTask(task): Creates a new task on the backend.
+*Create styles*:
-Create styles: Create the necessary styles for your app.
+Create the necessary styles for your app.
 You can create a new file called "App.css" in the src directory and define the styles for your components.

+*Test your app:
-Test your app: Finally, test your app by running the following command in the terminal:
+Finally, test your app by running the following command in the terminal:

-sql
 Copy code
 npm start
 This will start your app in development mode and open it in a web browser.
 You should be able to see your task manager app in action!